notfullmetal/RDStremio/README.md

-# Real-Debrid + Mediaflow + AIOStreams Deployment Guide
+# Real-Debrid + StremThru + AIOStreams Deployment Guide

-This guide will walk you through the process of deploying the Real-Debrid + Mediaflow + AIOStreams project.
+This guide will walk you through the process of deploying the Real-Debrid + StremThru + AIOStreams project.
 Please follow each step carefully to ensure a successful setup.

 ---